Welcome to St. Thomas Law!

 Costs for Parking Permits

 The parking pass allows you to park in the designated parking ramp from 6 a.m. to 2 a.m. on a daily basis.

-Any student enrolled with the School of Law may be eligible to purchase a UST student parking permit.
+Any student enrolled with the School of Law may be eligible to purchase a St. Thomas student parking permit.
 This permit is good in all commuter parking lots on the St. Paul campus, as well as the City of Minneapolis Ramp at 11th Street and Harmon Place.
-You can also choose to park in the UST Surface Lot off of LaSalle Ave.
 Permits will become available in August.

 A free shuttle bus service is available Monday through Saturday between the St. Paul and Minneapolis campuses to those with a valid St. Thomas identification card.
 You will be required to show your St. Thomas ID when boarding the bus.
 This express shuttle makes only two stops, the St. Paul Campus (on the north side of Summit Avenue, in front of the Anderson Student Center) and the Minneapolis Campus (on the Harmon Place side of Terrence Murphy Hall.
 The School of Law is the next building south of TMH).